actris-cloudnet/dataportal/docs/data-upload.md

     cloudnet_transfer_often.sample.sh --site sitename --date YYYYMMDD

+### Python example
-Here is an another example for uploading the file using the Python library `requests`:
+Here is an another example for uploading a file using the Python library `requests`:

 ```python
 import hashlib